geudde/attic-chest/pages/13.reference/01.porden/docs.md

-She ceas'd ; the Baron heard with careful ear,
+She ceas'd; the Baron heard with careful ear,
-And deeply pondering, still he seem'd to hear :
+And deeply pondering, still he seem'd to hear:
 At length arous'd, he join'd the tribute paid 910

-Of thanks and wonder to the lovelv maid ;
+Of thanks and wonder to the lovelv maid;